FuruniverseProject/Furuniverse-Archive/README.md

 # 📁 Repository Structure

-"**furuniverse-canon-updates**/"
+**furuniverse-canon-updates/**

 Canonical update documents for the Furuniverse setting.

-This folder currently contains 7 text files describing official revisions and structured documentation for the Furuniverse planetary system and civilizations.
+This folder currently contains **7 text files** describing official revisions and structured documentation for the Furuniverse planetary system and civilizations.

 These files include subjects such as: